Elise Hughes: International career

 Hughes has made appearances for the Wales women's national football team at the under-16 and under-17 levels.
 She has been called up several times to the senior team, and made her senior debut 5 March 2018 in the Cyprus Cup against Switzerland.

 Elise now has 31 caps from Cymru and has scored 3 goals, the first of which was scored against Iceland in 2023 in the UEFA Women's Nations League.
 She suffered from an ACL which meant she was unable to play for many of the UEFA Women's Euro 2025 qualifiers.

 In June 2025, Hughes was named in Wales' squad for UEFA Women's Euro 2025.

+Hughes scored the equalising goal for Wales during added time in their 2–2 draw with the Czech Republic in their opening game of the 2027 FIFA Women's World Cup qualification campaign on 3 March 2026.